aaron-grau/curic/javascript/projects/jquery_lite/README.md

 `children`, and `parent`.

 #### `$l(selector)`
-* The core function, as we know, recieves one argument.
+* The core function, as we know, receives one argument.
 If that argument is a string, it is expected to be a `CSS` selector that we can use to identify nodes in the page.
 * Use [this method][querySelectorAll] to get an *array like* object